mpfdavis/outputcache/README.md

 ## Headers

-- Will add 'X-Output-Cache' to the response headers with a ms (miss) or ht +ttl (hit) value
+- Will add 'X-Output-Cache' to the response headers with a ms (miss) or ht +ttl (hit) value, this can be useful for troubleshooting
-- Will honour headers and status codes assigned to the original response, including for redirects
+- Will honour headers assigned to the original response, including for redirects

 ## Cache skip